14th April 2022

 A referral will be made to the “Children Missing Education Team” to be investigated further by their safeguarding panel and appropriate interventions taken at that level, i.e. – refer to the police.

 Improving Attendance – WHAT PARENTS CAN DO:

-1. Try to make all medical appointments (doctors, dentist and hospital) out of school time.
-Obviously this is not always possible but in such cases, try to minimise the disruption to the day by getting an early morning appointment so that your child can attend afterwards OR a late afternoon appointment so that she can complete most of her timetable before leaving.
+1. Try to make all medical appointments (doctors, dentist, and hospital) out of school time.
+Obviously, this is not always possible but in such cases, try to minimise the disruption to the day by getting an early morning appointment so that your child can attend afterward OR a late afternoon appointment so that they can complete most of the timetable before leaving.

 2. Encourage your child to take responsibility for being on time for school.
 Try to make sure she/he has an alarm clock that is reliable.
 Make sure that she/he has a realistic bedtime and will not be too tired to get up in the morning for school.
-Bags, books and other equipment should be prepared the night before.
+Develop a good morning routine eg bags, books and other equipment should be prepared the night before.
 Regularly checking with your child’s teacher can help you to do this.

 3. Leave of absence during term time is not a parental right.
 If there are special or exceptional circumstances please contact the Headteacher and a decision will be made if the absence can be authorised or not.